kmeaton/RNASeq_Workshop/README.md

 ### Assessing raw read quality

 In your home directory (MAYBE?
 MIGHT HAVE TO COPY THESE IN?
-CAN WE HAVE A CLASS DIRECTORY?), you should have four fastq files with the extension ".fq".
+CAN WE HAVE A CLASS DIRECTORY?), you should have eight fastq files with the extension ".fq".
 These are our raw sequences.
 Before we can do any analysis on them, we have to clean them to remove any low-quality reads or contamination.
 We'll start by examining the quality of the raw sequences, using the program FastQC.

 First, create a new directory for our FastQC results to go into:
 ```shell